 Rural populations in the South are often in a state of severe deprivation, which only worsens as the surrounding 'natural capital' deteriorates.
 Faced with this situation, we approach our work with pragmatism and passion, adapting to the national context and the problem at hand and, above all, working with a results-oriented approach.

-My organization is satisfied, in particular, with the rigour and quality of the work done by SalvaTerra.
+My organization is satisfied with the performance and good quality of the work submitted.

 My organization is satisfied with this service.